silas-x/soteria-action/README.md

  ## Managing false positives :space_invader:
  The tool may identify potential issues that you accept as they are to e.g. save compute cycles, or genuine false positives.
- Ignores can be configured by adding a file name coderrect.json in the root folder of the repository you are scanning, and in json format, configure your ignores.
-They can be based on line number, variable or function as shown below:
+ Ignores can be configured by adding the below annotation to the line above the line you are wanting to ignore:
  ```
- // Example coderrect.json file located in the root folder
- {
-  "ignoreRacesAtLocations": [
-        "fileNameA.rs:123",
-        "fileNameB.rs:321"
-    ],
-  "ignoreRaceVariables": [
-        "var"
-    ],
-  "ignoreRacesInFunctions": [
-        "fn"
-    ]
- }
+//#[soteria(ignore)]
  ```

  ## Feedback :fist_right::fist_left:
  Please raise an issue for suggestions and any bugs related to the Action.